Published on Brock University (http://www.brocku.ca)

 Since the founding of Social Justice and Equity Studies in 2002, about half of our graduates have used the program as a springboard for further studies.

-A large majority of graduates (40 percent) are admitted to PhD programs.
+A significant number of graduates (30-40 percent) are admitted to PhD programs.
 Their chosen fields of study have included Canadian Studies, Communications and Culture, English, Geography, Labour Studies, Refugee Studies, Sociology and Women’s Studies.
-Another 10 percent of graduates have entered professional degree programs, such as law, divinity, library science and business administration.
+Another 10-20 percent of graduates have entered professional degree programs after completing their MA.

 From Master of Arts to Further Activism, Employment and Careers

-The largest field of employment for our graduates upon leaving the program is in the public and non-profit sector.
+The largest fields of employment for our graduates upon leaving the program are the public and non-profit sectors.
 Approximately twenty percent are now making contributions as consultants, or within government bodies, First Nations agencies, and a variety of nonprofits, including organizations dedicated to public policy analysis, international development, media, literacy, migration, health, violence prevention, and other issues.

 Another 15 percent of graduates find work in the university and college sector as consultants, advisors and teachers.
 The remaining 15 percent enter some type of private sector career, making their marks in ways too varied to summarize.